bruvellu/cephalic-furrow/3-text/furrow.md

   - Coded as intrinsic curvature with K > determined K based on ROI
   - Can CF prevent EF > Only with enormous K
   - Does relative timing matters > Yes CF early is effective
+  - Does GB push > yes GB is pushing mildly
-  - xxx > If early, CF buffers EFs within ROI
+  - CF early buffers EFs within ROI > supports idea of a mechanical role
 - Discussion

 - CF early movement and prominent landmark